Palash90/site-assets/blogs/iron-learn/iron-learn-5.md

 ```

-I bumped it up to 1,00,000,000 and it started returning 0.
-I again brought it back to lower numbers.
-It went fine for 10, 100, 1000 but started returning 0 when went for 10000.
+I bumped the array size to 100,000,000, and it started returning 0 for many elements.
+I brought it back to lower numbers.
+It went fine for 10, 100 and 1000 elements, but started returning 0 when I went for 10000.

 This was unusual for me.
-I wore my debugging hat.
-First mistake was the size of the pointer.
-I was making a float array, but was initializing to `size(int)`.
-I fixed it.
+I put on my debugging hat.
+The first mistake was in calculating memory.
+I was making a float array, but I was initializing to `n`(the element count) instead of $n \times sizeof(\text{float})$..

-Typical type error...
+__Typical type/memory error...__

+## The Memory Management
+I again ran the program hoping to get a correct response this time.
+It did not go well this time too.

 Then, there it was, I was allocating only one block with 1024, instead of allocating memory according to the size of my matrix.
 Changed it as follows